 How to Improve Your Site Speed

-We’ve already seen a few factors that can make or break your page load time, so let’s look at how you can improve your site speed, whether you’re developing a new web page from scratch or revamping an existing site.
+We’ve already seen a few factors that can make or break your page load time, so let’s look at how you can improve your site speed as well as overall site performance, whether you’re developing a new web page from scratch or revamping an existing site.

 1. Choose Your Host Wisely

 - As discussed, some hosting companies are better than others, depending on your needs.
 While it’s tempting to choose a less expensive option, you’re better off choosing the right option, even if it costs more.
 An increase in hosting costs usually means that you’re getting more from the hosting company, including increased bandwidth, or the ability to adjust your bandwidth as you scale your business.

 - The number of web page views from mobile devices is rapidly growing year over year.
 In 2018, we’ve seen mobile phone web traffic jump to 52.2% of all worldwide website traffic.
 Failing to optimize your website for mobile can be a costly mistake for your business.
 Slow page load times mean that your traffic and bounce rate can take a major hit, as 53% of mobile visitors will leave a web page that takes more than three seconds to load.

 - In other words, working with your website development team to ensure that your site is mobile-friendly can have a major payoff with your customers.

 3. Work With a Top-Notch Web Development Agency